 Biography

-During the time when I am not occupied with my main research, I tend to participate in Kaggle's Competitions on different types of
+During the time when I am not occupied with my main research, I tend to participate in Kaggle's and Coursera's challenges on different types of problems such as regression, text classifying, etc. to self-study and enhance my basic knowledge in Machine Learning and Data Science.
+Visit my Github (link above) for the full collection of side projects I have done.
+Some are listed below.

 In May 2020, I received a B.A. with Summa Cum Laude and High Honors in Computer Science from Clark University where I was advised by